talkable/talkable-docs/source/web_hooks/unsubscribe.rst

 .. include:: /partials/common.rst

 .. meta::
-   :description: Talkable Unsubscribe Webhook notifies you that a user unsubscribed from Talkable referral email.
+   :description: Unsubscribe Webhook notifies you that a user has unsubscribed from Talkable referral email.

 Unsubscribe Webhook
 ===================